Daniel J. Frey

 No matter how hard it is, the bully must be faced and stopped.

-Just ask those that appeased bullies in the past what monsters were unleashed when nothing was done?
+Just ask those who appeased bullies in the past what monsters were unleashed when nothing was done?

 It's strange how the evil side of mankind believes it can get its way until it can't.

-Then the darker angels of humanity howl like spanked children declaring you punished me.
+Then the darker angels of humanity howl like spanked children, declaring how dare you, you punished me.

 You stopped me.